Undergraduate 3D Design Degrees

 To give you the broadest possible expertise, we'll invite industry experts to share their techniques and artistic skills with you.
 Guest lecturers to-date have included a talisman diamond setter, as well as contemporary jewellers and experienced craftspeople.

-As part of our Live Briefs module, you'll have the chance to visit the world-famous Maison & Objet Design Show in Paris, as well as other events.
-On the Paris trip, you'll also get to go to museums, galleries and leading design venues.
+As part of our Live Briefs module, you'll have the chance to visit the world-famous Maison & Objet Design Show in Paris, as well as other events such as Frankfurt or Milan.
+On our annual overseas trip you'll also get to visit museums, galleries and design studios..

 Getting you noticed:

-We'll encourage and support you to exhibit and get noticed at major design awards.
+We'll encourage and support you to exhibit and get noticed at major design events.
 Highlights include:

 - Pulse Award for innovation in contemporary tableware at New Designers.

-- The best newcomer award at the Great Northern Craft Fair.
+- The 'Best Maker' award at the Great Northern Craft Fair, Manchester.

 - 'Potclays Prize' to the best ceramic maker.